sosRR/ofox_device_motorola_genevn/README.md

-Include your kernel image or find one for your specific device in telegram or xda (also could pull it from your boot image) Place kernel image named kernel in folder named prebuilt check for maintainer image placement is correct (if no it will show "no image")
+Extract kernel.gz to same folder

+check for maintainer image placement is correct
+(if no it will show "no image")

 # Building

+setup build environment for orangefox 12.1 add device trees

 ```bash
 . build/envsetup.sh
 lunch ofox_genevn-eng && m -j$(nproc --all) recoveryimage